 It has been used by heroes

 Spock foils the evil computer by having it calculate pi’s value in Star Trek’s episode “Wolf in the Fold”

 Pi (π) is the ratio of a circle’s circumference to its diameter — and amazingly for all circles of any size, pi will always be the same.
 Pi is an "irrational number," meaning its exact value is completely unknown.
 Scientists have calculated billions of digits starting with 3.14159265358979323…, but no recognizable pattern ever emerges.
 We could continue on and on until infinity and we'd still have no idea what digit might emerge next.

 If you are a nerd that likes pies this holiday is pretty much the best combination of the most interesting things in life: pie and mathematics.
 And of course that means that in order to celebrate abstract mathematical items that are somewhat irrational the obvious solution is to incorporate pie into the holiday.

-Maybe when you were in math class and you stared off into space wondering why on earth 'logs' or 'proofs' mattered so much.
+Maybe when you were in math class, you stared off into space wondering why on earth 'logs' or 'proofs' mattered so much.
 Pi is the answer, well at least, one of the things that links math back to real world uses.
-Because Pi is linked to circles it is also linked to cycles, things like calculating waves, ebb and flow, the oceans tides, electromagnetic waves and much more.
-In addition many natural world phenomenon can also be calulated with pi — like the shape of rivers, the disc of the sun, the spiral of DNA and event he pupil of the eye.
+Because pi is linked to circles it is also linked to cycles, things like calculating waves, ebb and flow, the oceans tides, electromagnetic waves and much more.
+In addition, many natural world phenomena can also be calculated with pi — like the shape of rivers, the disc of the sun, the spiral of DNA and even the pupil of an eye.